Curating Urban Calm

 To do this, we have developed the Tranquil Pavement London, an interactive map encouraging the discovery of tranquillity in London.
 It displays crowdsourced tranquil spaces, alongside information on low noise and low air pollution areas, to help you to discover a calmer, cleaner and greener London.

 Check it out here: www.tranquilpavement.com

-Add your own tranquil space to the Tranquil Pavement London by posting a photo or video of you space to Instagram and tagging #tranquilcitylondon along with the location, to be featured on the map.
+Contribute to the Tranquil Pavement London by posting a photo or video of you space to Instagram or Twitter and tagging #tranquilcitylondon along with the location.

-We are also running free Tranquil explorations and walks to help you find tranquillity in your local area.
-See our events page to find out how to join in!
+We also run free Tranquil explorations and walks to help you find tranquillity in your local area.
+See our events page to find out what’s going on in your area!

 Follow us on Twitter and Instagram @tranquilcityapp, Facebook/TranquilCity (links below) as well as at our wordpress blog.
 We will provide updates on how tranquillity in our cities is helping to create more liveable cities.

 Join the movement that believes in a more tranquil urban future.